Sequoia & Kings Canyon Video Gallery

 Though it can be difficult to put into words how huge a giant sequoia actually is, how majestic the mountain range of the Sierra Nevada looks at sunset, or how high the walls of Kings Canyon reach, here’s a great alternative.

-Browse our new Sequoia & Kings Canyon Video Gallery below for an inside look at the wonders of these national parks!
-Special thanks to Finley-Holiday Films for these amazing and beautiful images.
+Browse our Sequoia & Kings Canyon Video Gallery below for an inside look at the wonders of these national parks!
+Special thanks to Finley-Holiday Films for some of these amazing and beautiful images.

 Sequoia National Park

 Sequoia National Park is a truly awe-inspiring place, but it's not easy to express what makes this park so special without actually seeing it in person.
 Fortunately there have been some talented photographers and film makers who have managed to capture some of the magic that makes Sequoia such a unique and incredible place!
 Watch this clip and see for yourself!

 A brief video tour of Wuksachi Lodge, by ResortsandLodges.com